31 journal prompts for gratitude.

 Hopefully, journaling does.
 For me, writing out my day and looking back on it is something SO memorable.
 I also like to include pictures in my journal entry, stickers, and washi.

 Journaling is a creative outlet for me and keeps my creative juices flowing.
-Not only that, it’s a beautiful keepsake.
+Not only that, but it’s also a beautiful keepsake.

 Keeping a record of things that happen in my life really helps me worry less.
-There’s so many times where issues come up, like a pending doctor appointment or something having to do with my kids, important information that I need record of.
+There are so many times where issues come up, like a pending doctor appointment or something having to do with my kids, important information that I need a record of.

 That’s why I started planning in the first place.
 As a busy blogging mom, you can’t ever have too many planning systems or gratitude journals.
 I have a planner for 2020 that I use daily, a bujo planning system but I make sure to record what I’m grateful for every single day and a highlight of my day.

-It may seem tedious to some, but for me it works wonders in reminding me how blessed my life really is.
+It may seem tedious to some, but for me, it works wonders in reminding me how blessed my life really is.
+Not just that, but it helps calm down my anxiety and makes me feel more prepared (and I really am!)

 31 journal prompts for gratitude.